khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 In this narration, Ibn Jurayj has clarified that he took the narration from ʿAtā face-to-face, so we are assured of the absence of _tadlīs_, and the narration of Ibn al-Zubayr is established firmly.
 Similarly is proven from Abū Hurayrah \mabpwhim; Abū Rāfī said:

+\begin{mdframed}[style=narration, frametitle={Narration}]
-## “Abū Hurayrah used to call to prayer for Marwān ibn al-Ḥakam, stipulating that the latter would not get to ‘Nor of those who go astray’ unless he knew that Abū Hurayrah had entered the row.
-So when Marwān said ‘Nor of those who go astray,’ Abū Hurayrah would say _āmīn_, prolonging it.
-He also said, ‘When the _āmīn_ of those on the earth coincides with the _āmīn_ of those in the heaven, they are forgiven.’" {.unnumbered}
+Abū Hurayrah used to call to prayer for Marwān ibn al-Ḥakam, stipulating that the latter would not get to “Nor of those who go astray” unless he knew that Abū Hurayrah had entered the row.
+So when Marwān said “Nor of those who go astray,” Abū Hurayrah would say \textit{āmīn}, prolonging it.
+He also said, “When the \textit{āmīn} of those on the earth coincides with the \textit{āmīn} of those in the heaven, they are forgiven.”
+\end{mdframed}

 Related by al-Bayhaqī (2/59); its _isnād_ is _ṣaḥīḥ_.